 The cost of repairs should be the responsibility of the landlord for anything that breaks due to normal wear and tear, age, or is a safety issue.
 Some common repairs that landlords should almost always cover include:

-If tenants notice that the landlord is failing to make necessary repairs they may stop paying rent or pursue legal action.
+If residents notice that the landlord is failing to make necessary repairs they may stop paying rent or pursue legal action.

-Some repairs will fall upon the tenant to cover in terms of costs.
+Some repairs will fall upon the resident to cover in terms of costs.
 Mostly, these repairs include damages they incurred themselves or other minor inconveniences.

-Typical repairs that tenants will be responsible for covering may include things like:
+Typical repairs that residents will be responsible for covering may include things like:

-There are circumstances in which landlords can make tenants pay for repairs.
-Primarily, these situations arise that have been clearly defined as being the responsibility of the tenant per the lease agreement.
+There are circumstances in which landlords can make residents pay for repairs.
+Primarily, these situations arise that have been clearly defined as being the responsibility of the resident per the lease agreement.

 Keep in mind that the details of your lease agreement must fall in line with the local laws.
-If your lease is legal then yes, you can make your tenants pay for repairs.
+If your lease is legal then yes, you can make your residents pay for repairs.

-Now you know what happens if the tenant leaves owing you money on repairs, how to handle repairs, as well as who should be paying for what.
-Answering the question of can a landlord make a tenant pay for repairs should no longer be an issue for you.
+Now you know what happens if the resident leaves owing you money on repairs, how to handle repairs, as well as who should be paying for what.
+Answering the question of can a landlord make a resident pay for repairs should no longer be an issue for you.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.